inductiva/inductiva/docs-sources/openfoam/mpi-openfoam/foundation-inductiva.md

     spot=True)
 ```

 When you run this simulation, keep in mind that it is originally divided into **6 sub-domains**.
-Because of this, you will notice that CPU utilization is quite low:
+Because of this, you will notice that CPU utilization peaks at around **37%**:

 ![CPU Usage](../_static/foundation_6_vcpus.png)